noahhefner/website/content/posts/python-containerization/index.md

 ## Take Two - Choosing the right base image

-Even if you're new to containerization, there's a good chance you've already noticed the biggest red flag from our first attempt: using Ubuntu as the base image.
-When `apt` installs Python into Ubuntu, it will also pull in a ton of other packages, resulting in the 500MB image.
+Why was our first Docker image so large?
+Although the Ubuntu base image today is surprisingly compact—typically around 70MB—installing Python via `apt` also pulls in a long list of dependencies, including build tools, libraries, and system utilities.
+This cascade of packages can cause the final image to balloon well past 500MB.

-A good first step to reduce the overall image size is to **chose a slim base image**.
-For this article, I will use the `python:3.13-alpine3.22` image.
-This is an Alpine-based image with Python preinstalled.
-This image is very small and should result in a big reduction in build time.
+A straightforward way to avoid pulling in all those extra packages is to start from a purpose-built base image.
+For this article, we’ll use `python:3.13-alpine3.22`, an Alpine-based image with Python already preinstalled.
+Because it contains only the essentials, it’s much smaller than the Ubuntu + `apt` approach and should also speed up our build times.

 Lets rebase our `Dockerfile` on `python:3.13-alpine3.22`: